srkis/python-weather-app/README.md

 ---

+## ☁️ Deployment

+- The project's GitHub repository is connected to Render.com for automatic deployment.
+- The application is live at: `https://python-app-weather-z0ad.onrender.com/`
+- When you push to the connected GitHub branch, Render will automatically build and deploy the latest changes.
+- Recommended: keep sensitive keys (like `API_KEY`) out of the repo and set them as environment variables in your Render service settings.

 ## ❗ Error Handling

 - If the entered city is not found, the app displays a clear error message.